fbpx

 Heroin Drug Testing

-Heroin can be detected by:
+Heroin can generally be detected by:

-• Blood tests: Up to six hours
+• Blood tests: Up to 6 hours

-• Urine tests: Up to three days
+• Urine tests: Up to 3 or 4 days

 • Saliva tests: Up to 24 hours